z3z1ma/cdf/README.md

 daily_load = true
 ```

-It maps directly to the following code:
+It maps directly to the following code where the above config is injected into the source function as keyword arguments:

 `sources/hackernews.py`
 ```python